scaleoutsean/awesome-solidfire/README.md

 ### Date and Time in SolidFire API

-- The SolidFire API uses [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) formatted UTC time.
+- The SolidFire and HCC (Hybrid Cloud Control) APIs use [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) formatted UTC time.

 ## Questions and Answers